JasonChow320/dot_config_lol/.config/nvim/README.md

 # Introduction

-This is my neovim setup and all plugins I used, below is the keybindings I use
+This is my neovim setup, below is the keybindings I use

 ## Source